Israel opens new international airport near Red Sea

 After a rocket fired by Hamas militants in Gaza hit near the perimeter of Ben Gurion airport in 2014, international carriers suspended flights.

-Israeli media have said that a 26-metre (85 foot) high, 4.5-kilometre (2.8 mile) long "smart" anti-missile fence has been installed to help protect Ramon, which is adjacent to the border with Jordan.
+Israeli media have said that a 26-metre high, 4.5-km long "smart" anti-missile fence has been installed to help protect Ramon, which is adjacent to the border with Jordan.